 Heather holds a Bachelor of Arts degree from the University of Maryland, College Park and a Certificate in Nonprofit Management from the University of Washington.

-Carrie Craik is the Executive Assistant for the Economic Development Council of Seattle & King County.
+Carrie Craik is the Operations Manager for the Economic Development Council of Seattle & King County.
 Prior to joining the EDC, Carrie supported the Strategic, Analysis, Research & Training Center, an interdisciplinary team with the University of Washington (UW), which responded to Bill & Melinda Gates Foundation research requests.
 During her time with the UW, Carrie played a central role in the planning and execution of client meetings and events, overseeing the process from the initial of gathering stakeholders’ availability to managing relationships with vendors, overseeing day-of logistics and post-event follow-up.
 As her role expanded, she assumed the role of steering the Center’s emerging marketing initiative.
 Carrie has a passion for non-profit work, previously working with the Alzheimer's Association.
 Her international experience includes a year of volunteer service in Guatemala as the Communications Officer and Project Assistant for Nuestros Pequenos Hermanos, a network of children's homes serving Latin America and the Caribbean.